Exceptions to not purchasing a permit:

 Cost of Permits: State of Tennessee Residents

-$15.00 per day
+Type 36 - $15.00 per day

-Annual Pass:
+Annual Permit:

-Type 1 plus Type 93
+Type 1 plus Type 93 - $53.00

-Junior Annual Pass:
+Junior Annual Permit:

-Type 2 plus Type 94
+Type 2 plus Type 94 - $35.00

 Cost of Permits: Out of State Residents

-$37.00 per day
+Type 38 - $37.00 per day

-Seven Day Pass:
+Seven Day Permit:

-Type 72 plus Type 93
+Type 72 plus Type 93 - $81.00

-Annual Pass:
+Annual Permit:

-Type 71 plus Type 93
+Type 71 plus Type 93 - $130.00

-Junior Annual Pass:
+Junior Annual Permit:

-Type 70 plus Type 94
+Type 70 plus Type 94 - $36.00

 Purchase Your Permit On-Line

-Riding Rules and Tips for TWRA Units:
+Riding Tips for TWRA Units:

-Riders should stay on designated roads and trails and not venture off road into fields, woods, or otherwise prohibited areas.
 Safe riding is required and all minors are required to wear a helmet.

-Spinning tires, doing doughnuts, driving above 25 mph, and other infractions are considered reckless driving and citations are issued.
 Additionally, all OHV vehicles must have mufflers installed that keep the noise output acceptable.

 Effective April 15, 2024, possessing and consuming alcohol in TWRA Wildlife Management Areas (WMA) is illegal.
 The rule applies to drivers and passengers of off-highway vehicles riding in WMAs.
 Tennessee’s DUI laws also apply to those operating OHVs on local roads and managed trails.